fbaumdicker/panicmage/readme_panicmage.txt

   -a  -> all tests and estimations are skipped, only the theoretical results for a population with given parameters are shown.
 You have to set the parameters theta and rho

   -b  -> no rescaling of the supported tree is done

+  -e [FLOAT] [FLOAT] -> custom initial values are used for the estimation of theta and rho

+  -z -> include the number of core genes in the estimation procedure; needs to be set to estimate CRISPR spacer insertion and deletion rates

 Setting the parameters to custom values: